nautobot/nautobot-app-device-lifecycle-mgmt/docs/user/software_lifecycle.md

 - Device is explicitly listed in the Validated Software `devices` attribute.
 - Device's device type AND device role match `device_types` AND `device_roles` in Validated Software.
 This applies only if BOTH are set.
 See the **Special cases** subsection that follows.
+- Device's tenant AND device type match `device_tenants` AND `device_types` in Validated Software.
+This applies only if BOTH are set.
+See the **Special cases** subsection that follows.
 - Device's device type is listed in the Validated Software `device_types` attribute.
+- Device's tenant is listed in the Validated Software `device_tenants` attribute.
 - Device's role is listed in the Validated Software `device_roles` attribute.
 - Device's tags are listed in the Validated Software `object_tags` attribute.